Skip to content

 First tool usePreToolUse.tsReuses the ensured runtime session

-Tool successPostToolUse/*.tsCapture per-tool activity as raw payload (server classifies)
+Tool successPostToolUse/<Tool>.tsPer-tool handler captures raw payload (server classifies)

 Tool failurePostToolUseFailure.tsRecord the failed tool call